HiteshGorana/HiteshGorana.github.io/index.md

 ### Who am I

-My name is Lei Mao.
-I am a master student in the Department of Computer Science at the University of Chicago.
+My name is Hitesh Gorana.I have completed my bachelor's degree in information technology at the <a herf="https://www.technonjr.org/">Techno India NJR Institute of Technology</a>.
 My research interests are mainly in the areas of machine learning and artificial intelligence, and partly in the area of data science.

 <br />